 The European Court of Justice's (ECJ) decision put innovative biotechnologies under the EU's restrictive biotech legislation.
-However, governmental sources expressed support for non-transgenic genome editing in case of an enabling legislative environment in the EU, anticipating its positive impact on addressing future challenges of agriculture, environmental and climate protection.
-Hungarian plant breeding and scientific institutions have echoed this support over the past five years.
+However, government sources expressed support for non-transgenic genome editing in case of an enabling legislative environment in the EU, anticipating its positive impact on addressing future challenges of food security, agriculture, environmental, and climate protection.
+Hungarian plant breeding and scientific institutions have echoed this support over the past six years.